stc2828/voice-to-notes/README.md

 Try not to input more than 20 seconds at a time.

-This module find frequency with crepe, which on average take longer to run than the duration of the input sound file.
+This program could work for instrument, it is only designed to work for monotonic music.

 You must install crepe, which only works on Python 3.
 (Installation help below)

 you must install pyaudio if you want the module to record your voice.

-The bpm could be high since the algorithm tend to look for the shortest reasonable beat size.
+The bpm could be high since the algorithm tend to look for the smallest reasonable beat size.

 ## **Example use cases**